Biochemistry

 Biochemistry major overview

-Study the building blocks of life as a biochemistry major.
-You'll learn about the chemical reactions keeping living things alive and mix chemistry and biology to understand our world.
+In the biochemistry major, you'll learn about the chemical reactions keeping living things alive and mix chemistry and biology to understand our world.
 By looking into how cells grow, develop and pass on traits, you'll help make better medicines, diagnostic tests, farming methods and environmental solutions.

 AT A GLANCE